autoSteve/acMqtt/README.md

 A type of light, fan, fan_pct (or fanpct), cover, select, sensor, switch, binary_sensor (or binarysensor), bsensor or button (default if not specified is 'light').
 - Light, cover, select, sensor, switch, binary_sensor and button are self-explanatory, being the Home Assistant equivalents.
 - Using cover assumes that a L5501RBCP blind relay is in "level translation mode" (status updates in HA will be less than perfect, but acceptable).
 I personally use a select without level translation mode, and level presets for open, closed, and part open at half way, which works well, and is predictable.
 - The fan keyword is specifically for sweep fan controllers like a L5501RFCP.
-For fan/fan-pct the Home Assistant object changes, as described below, with one a preset to suit the L5501RFCP, and the other variable percentage.
+For fan/fan_pct the Home Assistant object changes, as described below, with one a preset, and the other slider percentage.
+(Note, to use preset in conjunction with fan_pct specify the keyword 'preset' along with fan_pct)
 - A bsensor is a special-case binary_sensor, where the values are not ON/OFF, but rather configurable, e.g. Motion detected/Motion not detected.

 And in addition to the type...